-(3) Under full-risk arrangements the amounts paid in accordance with paragraph (A)(1) of this rule represent the total obligation of ODJFS to the MCP for the costs of medical care and services provided.
-Any savings remaining after costs have been deducted from the premium will be wholly retained by the MCP, except as provided in paragraph (A)(5) of this rule.
+(4) The amounts paid by ODM in accordance with this paragraph represent a full-risk arrangement and the total obligation of ODM to the MCP for the costs of medical care and services provided.
+Any savings or losses remaining after costs have been deducted from the premium will be wholly retained by the MCP.

-(5) ODJFS may establish financial incentive programs based on performance for MCPs and ECMPs.
+(6) ODM may establish financial incentive programs based on performance for MCPs.

 (B) Fiscal responsibility requirements.

-(1) Each MCP must maintain a fiscally-sound operation and meet ODFJS performance standards.
+(1) An MCP must maintain a fiscally-sound operation and meet ODM performance standards.

-(2) Each MCP must make provisions against the risk of insolvency.
+(2) An MCP must make provisions against the risk of insolvency.

-(3) Neither members nor ODJFS shall be liable for any MCP debts, including those that remain in the event of MCP insolvency or the insolvency of any subcontractors.
+(3) Neither members nor ODM shall be liable for any MCP debts, including those that remain in the event of MCP insolvency or the insolvency of any subcontractors.

-(a) A copy of the MCP's current license or certificate of authority must be submitted to ODJFS annually, no later than thirty days after issuance;
+(a) A copy of the MCP's current license or certificate of authority must be submitted to ODM annually, no later than thirty days after issuance;

-(c) Each MCP must submit to ODJFS a copy of its audited financial statement as compiled by an independent auditor and including the statement of reconciliation with statutory accounting principles as required by ODI in accordance with section 1751.321 of the Revised Code.
-The statement must be submitted annually to ODJFS.
+(c) The MCP must submit to ODM a copy of its audited financial statement as compiled by an independent auditor and including the statement of reconciliation with statutory accounting principles as required by ODI in accordance with section 1751.321 of the Revised Code.
+The statement must be submitted annually to ODM.

 (6) The following items must be submitted by each MCP as so indicated: